FlowFuse/website/src/blog/2024/05/flowfuse-2-4-release.md

 ## Full list of release features and bug fixes

-You can view everything included in 2.4 on our [Github](https://github.com/FlowFuse/flowfuse/releases/tag/v2.4.0).
+You can view everything included in 2.4 on the [Github Release page](https://github.com/FlowFuse/flowfuse/releases/tag/v2.4.0).

+We also regularly release updates to [FlowFuse Cloud]({{ site.appURL }}) in between our monthly releases.
+You can follow the updates as they are made via our [ChangeLog](/changelog).

 ## What's next?